tdongsi/tdongsi.github.io/source/_posts/Hive/2015-11-24-programming-hive-data-types.markdown

 As you can see, Hive supports most basic primitive data types conventionally found in relational databases.
 Moreover, it helps to remember that these data types are implemented in Java, so their behaviors will be similar to their Java counterparts.

-NOTE: Not metioned in the book, but the types `DECIMAL` and `DATE` are introduced since Hive 0.13.0.
+NOTE: Not metioned in the **Programming Hive** book, but the types `DECIMAL` and `DATE` are introduced since Hive 0.13.0.
 In addition, the book claimed "Hive does not support character arrays with maximum-allowed lengths, as is common in other SQL dialects" but `VARCHAR` type, introduced in Hive 0.12.0, does exactly that.

 Besides primitive data types, Hive supports the following collection data types: